Chalarangelo/30-seconds-of-interviews/questions/recursion.md

 */
 ```

 In the above example, the base condition is met if `filter()` returns an empty array.
-The chained `map()` will never be called which contains the callback to invoke the function recursively, thereby breaking the loop.
+The chained `map()` won't invoke the callback function which contains the recursive call, thereby breaking the loop.

 #### Good to hear